5 Reasons We Like the New Zebra ET401 LEARN MORE →

 Should we choose the 8-inch or 10-inch version?

-Supervisors and maintenance teams may prefer the 10-inch screen.
-Pickers and forklift operators usually like the 8-inch version because it’s lighter and easier to carry.
+It's really a personal preference.
+Pickers and forklift operators may prefer the 8-inch version because it’s lighter and easier to carry.
 Both options are equally rugged, so the choice comes down to role and comfort.

 Ready to See What the ET401 Looks Like in Your Operation?